These notes are to help those who would like to

 Portimonense

-(the team based in Portimão) play in. the top Division
+(the team based in Portimão) play in the Liga Meu Super, the

-walk from buses and trains.
-It is an 'old fashioned' ground in
+stadium, a short walk from buses and trains.
+It is an 'old

 Their website is www.portimonense.pt